-Amla finds its place in ayurvedic herbs as one of the topmost choices because of the endless benefits which it has to offer.
-It contains a rich source of vitamin C and comes in handy in purifying blood and even improving your digestive capabilities.
-This is the reason amla helps in improving the rate of hair growth.
-You need to take dried amla and mix it with warm water.
-The paste needs to be put on the scalp such that you can get thicker hair which will emit black shine.
+Amla finds its place in Ayurveda herbs as one of the topmost choices because of the endless benefits.
+It contains a rich source of vitamin C and supports in purifying blood and improving your digestive capabilities.
+This is the reason amla may help in improving the rate of hair growth, making them soft and thicker.

-also known as liquorice, it is an important herb in the field of hairfall.
-It helps in increasing the rate of hair growth and can curtail the amount of hairfall that you are experiencing.
-It improves your overall quality of hair and is thus commonly found in a lot of herbal pills as well.
+Also known as liquorice, it is an important herb in the field of hairfall.
+It helps in increasing the rate of hair growth and may curtail the amount of hairfall that you are experiencing.

 In hair loss conditions that are a result of stress and anxiety, certain yoga postures can prove to be helpful in controlling this disease.
 Some of the generally advised postures include Sarvangasana (Shoulder stand pose), Bhujangasana (Cobra pose) and Vajrasana (Thunderbolt or Adamantine pose).
 Breathing techniques such as “Anuloma viloma” and “Kapalabhati” are also useful to refresh and energize the mind and body, taking stress away.